pythonanywhere/help_pages/articles/AccessingPostgresFromOutsidePythonAnywhere.md

 At this point, you should be able to run code that connects to Postgres using this local server.
-For example, you could use the code that is inside the `with` statement in the "From Python code" section above.
+For example, you could use the code that is inside the `with` statement in the "From Python code" section above, replacing `tunnel.local_bind_port` with the port you specified in either SSH or PuTTY -- 5432, or 3333 or something else if you have Postgres running locally.